yzee4/Pupitar/README.md

 ```

 # Changelog
-- Interface changes
+- Optimizing system
-- Working in Termux and others
+- Bugs in Pupitar and Pupitar Termux are fixed
-- Flags were added
-- Bug fixed
+- New flags

 Bugs can still be found, if found, leave your report